-REVIEW: This OP will be reviewed in September of every fourth year by the Managing Director of Environmental Health and Safety with substantive revisions submitted to the Associate Vice President for Research and the Provost and Senior Vice President.
-This OP will be reviewed again in 2021.
+REVIEW: This OP will be reviewed in September of every fourth year by the Assistant Vice President for Environmental Health & Safety with substantive revisions submitted to the Associate Vice President for Research and the Provost and Senior Vice President.
+This OP will be reviewed again in 2025.

 Cylinders should always be moved with a hand truck, forklift, cylinder pallet system, or other means to keep cylinders from falling or striking each other or other objects.
 Cylinders shall never be moved by rolling or dragging.
 Never move cylinders using the valve or valve protection cap.
 Never use magnets as a lifting device.
 Use a cylinder caddie/hand cart.

 a.
 Ropes, chains, or slings must never be used to lift or suspend cylinders unless, at the time of manufacturing, lugs were included to use as appropriate lifting devices.
 If these are not furnished, suitable cradles or platforms must be used for lifting.

 b.
 Cylinders must not be dropped or slid in such a way as to damage the cylinder.
 Leaking, damaged, or defective cylinders should not be used without authorization from the gas supplier.

 c.
 Cylinder maintenance, including painting, removal of product makings, modifications, alterations, blockage, or replacement of valves or pressure relief valves, must be performed only by a trained person under the direction and consent of the cylinder owner or an authorized representative.